mdmonir84/programming-terms/Laravel/Facades.md

 A facade is a class that provides access to an object from the container.
 The machinery that makes this work is in the facade class.
 Laravel's facades, and any custom facades you create, will extend the base *Illuminate/Support/Facades/Facade* class.

-The Facade base class make use of the *__callStatic()* magic-method to defer calls from your facade to an object resolved from the container.
+The Facade base class make use of the *__callStatic()* magic-method to defer calls from our facade to an object resolved from the container.

 ```
 namespace App\Http\Controllers;